 "I'll send her a Patronus as soon as we arrive... somewhere," Harry promised.
 He snatched a quick sideways glance to see Al staring out the window on his side, and swallowed back a sigh.

 It was Friday night and Harry was supposed to send Al to The Burrow.
 He and Ginny had gotten divorced three years ago after finally acknowledging that they had nothing in common apart from three wonderful children and a love for Quidditch.
-In fact, their intimacy in the bedroom had waned not long after Ginny was born.
+In fact, their intimacy in the bedroom had waned not long after Lily was born.
 Harry had been fine just carrying on the facade of a happy marriage, but Ginny wanted true love and the freedom to pursue it.
-Hence, the divorce.

 Harry, a professional Quidditch player, took care of their three children whenever he was free while Ginny, a senior broomstick designer at Broomz R Uz - took care of them during the other times.